lenafaure/docker/README.md

 ![](docs/static_files/docker-logo-compressed.png "Docker")

-## Understanding Docker for non-developers
+## A quick intro for non-developers

 Think of the simplicity of installing an app on your smartphone : you push one button, the installation begins, and a few minutes later your app can run on your phone.